-In this paper we study how the effects of expenditure shock on economic activity are influenced by the state of the economy on the basis of various autoregressive models and indicators of cyclical conditions.
+In this paper we study how the effects of expenditure shock on economic activity are influenced by the state of the economy on the basis of various autoregressive models and two commonly used indicators of cyclical conditions.
 We rely on quarterly cash-basis fiscal data for the Italian economy covering the period 1982:1-2011:2.